ssdbhub/ssdbhub.github.io/Readme.md

 Whereas Chinese largest search engine Baidu is using SSDB for its search engine.

-SSDBHub provides one click solution for provisioning of SSDB node or cluster of nodes, which may be accessed directly via SSDB client.
+SSDBHub provides one click solution for provisioning of SSDB node or cluster of nodes, which may be accessed directly via SSDB or Reids clients.
-There are plenty of them, available in many languages including C++, C#, Java, Python, Node.js, Ruby, PHP and Go.
+SSDB clients are available in many languages including C++, C#, Java, Python, Node.js, Ruby, PHP and Go.
-Below there are basic code samples of how to connect, authenticate and execute commands with those clients.
+Below there are basic code samples of how to use them for connecting, authenticating and sending commands to SSDB.
 Furthermore it's possible to communicate with database using Redis clients.
 Below there is a list of supported Redis commands and how they map to SSDB.